AlexGulliver/personalwebsite/src/blog/conversations.md

   <figcaption><em>These ladies picked a nice spot for a conversation</em></figcaption>
 </figure>

-I am writing this essay as an exercise and not as an expert, but to mark what I know at the moment so I can see how I feel about it in the future.
-I like reflecting on things like that.
+I am writing this as an exercise and not necessarily from a place of expertise.
+Rather to reflect and mark what I know at the moment so I can see how I feel about it in the future.
 Also, this is an invitation for people to share their thoughts so we can all have better conversations.

 #### What makes a good conversation?